EricTheToon/Fortlatro/README.md

 Zero Point Seal - When drawn draw 2 additional cards

-Heavy Seal - When drawn this card is flipped
+Heavy Seal - This card is always flipped

 Sponsorship Seal - While held each scored card gives $1 increase this by 0.1 for each card scored

+# 3 Editions
+Nitro - +2 handsize resets at end of round

+Shockwaved - 1/3 chance to to retrigger adjacent jokers retrigger adjacent playing cards

+Mythic - X4 to all values on this card - 1 slot / -2 handsize

+# 4 Tags
+Ship It! - Gives a free LTM Pack

+Ship It Express! - Gives a free MEGA LTM Pack

+Reality Augmentation Device - Gives a free Augment Pack

+Dual Reality Augmentation Device - Gives a free MEGA Augment Pack

-# 3 Blinds
+# 5 Blinds
 Fracture - All played cards are destroyed

 Zero Build - Wood, Brick and Metal are debuffed

 Tornado - Jokers are constantly shuffled randomly

+MrBlockU - All Fortlatro content debuffed

+Peely Party - All Jokers replaced with Gros Michel

 # Be sure to check the config tab you can enable and disable sounds, blinds, cryptid content, ortalab content, and Old Calc or New Calc
 [ortalab](https://github.com/Eremel/Ortalab/tree/12ad0459565911aa5de428288c5d431466f06c73)